FabricMC/fabric-docs/players/updating-fabric.md

 Updating Fabric is a very similar process to installing Fabric, so parts of this guide will be the same as the [Installing Fabric](./installing-fabric.md) guide.

-## Why should I update Fabric Loader?
+## Why Should I Update Fabric Loader?

 Newer mods may require a newer version of Fabric Loader to work, so it's important to keep it up to date to ensure you can use the latest mods.